Anthuvan-Joseph/SFNVFG/README.md

 **“Soft Fuzzy Number-Valued Fuzzy Graph: A Novel Hybrid Approach to Uncertainty Modeling”**

 ## Overview
 The code constructs and analyzes SFNVFGs using triangular fuzzy numbers.
-It computes α-cut intervals, supports both user-defined and automatically generated α-values, and performs parameter-wise graph analysis, including included and borderline vertices.
+It performs α-cut analysis, supports both user-defined and automatically generated α-values, and performs parameter-wise graph analysis, including included and borderline vertices.

+## Requirements
+Install dependencies using:

+pip install -r requirements.txt

 ## Input
 An Excel file with two sheets: